iTunes 11 for Mac: Use Genius Shuffle, Genius playlists, or Genius Mixes

 Keep your Genius information up to date

-Your own Genius results are automatically updated once a week when iTunes is open.
-You can update them manually—for example, when you import music to your iTunes library from a CD or a website.
+Your Genius results are automatically updated once a week when iTunes is open.
+You can update them manually—for example, when you add new music to your library from a CD or a website.

 Choose Store > Update Genius.